chrisi5700/ctdt/README.md

 ## Todo (in order of priority):

-- Better system for simplifications often inverses arent cancelled properly
+- Better system for simplifications often inverses aren't cancelled properly

   - This issue can be entirely avoided by compiling with -ffast-math